-If the season-opening Australian Grand Prix gave us a teaser of how the 2011 Formula 1 World Championship season will pan out, then this weekend’s Malaysian Grand Prix will certainly give us an even better insight.
+If last week’s season-opening Australian Grand Prix gave us a teaser of how the 2012 Formula 1 World Championship season will pan out, then this weekend’s Malaysian Grand Prix will certainly give us an even better insight.

-Without meaning any disrespect to our first host at Albert Park, a race on a purpose-built circuit will always give a better indication of the performance of the cars up and down the grid, where aerodynamic efficiency and cooling will be a key factor in the relative performance of the twelve teams on the grid.
+There’s no question that the Australian Grand Prix was a fabulous event, but in fairness, it’s a semi-permanent circuit and it tends to throw up odd results.
+A race on a purpose-built circuit like Sepang – the traditional host for the tropical country’s race –will always give a better indication of the performance of the cars up and down the grid, where aerodynamic efficiency and cooling will be a key factor in the relative performance of the twelve teams on the grid.

 The Sepang International Circuit, located just outside Malaysia’s capital city, Kuala Lumpur, was the first in a spate of Hermann Tilke-designed tracks to grace the Formula 1 landscape, and it certainly made a favourable impression when it made its debut in 1999.